MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 Gathering workload capacity data entails collecting and analyzing information on how a workload uses resources, based on both historical patterns for existing workloads and predictive measures for new ones.
 This process helps translate business objectives into technical requirements and is essential for forecasting capacity.
 Consider the following recommendations:

+#### Understand an existing workload

-*Understand an existing workload.* Understanding an existing workload for capacity planning involves analyzing historical data related to how the workload utilizes resources.
+Understanding an existing workload for capacity planning involves analyzing historical data related to how the workload utilizes resources.
 It encompasses metrics like resource utilization, performance data, and workload patterns.
 This understanding ensures efficient resource allocation, translates business goals into technical requirements, and helps identify potential bottlenecks.

 - *Understand the data*: Review the available historical data and understand its structure, format, and relevance to capacity planning.
 The review might include resource utilization metrics, workload patterns, performance metrics, and other relevant data points.